NodeOS/NodeOS/README.md

 Core development is being done in layers:

-- *Layer-0* provides the boot loader and kernel (currently provided by Docker)
+- *kernel*    boot loader and kernel (currently provided by Docker)
-- *Layer-1* provides the basic Linux structure
-- *Layer-2* provides the Node.js binary and its required shared libraries
+- *initramfs* Node.js binary and its required shared libraries
-- *Layer-3* provides the core NodeOS additions, like the bootstrapping script
-- *Layer-4* is for customizing distributions, like the init daemon and package manager
+- *rootfs*    NodeOS boot additions (and single-user environment)
+- *usersfs*   multi-user environment

+All the layers except *kernel* are bootable, leading both *initramfs* and *rootfs* to a Node.js [REPL](http://nodejs.org/api/repl.html) prompt by default.

-If you are hacking on NodeOS, you are likely building Layer-4 images.
+If you are hacking on NodeOS as a somewhat production server, you are likely building *usersfs* images.
-Layer-4 images can be build entirely from a `Dockerfile`, where as the other layers require more finesse.

 # NodeOS on Docker